Note: this article has been updated at the end with how my experience with using iMotions has developed a year on.

 Finally, the speed at which we were able to construct an entire study was very encouraging.
 This might have been a pilot study in size, but it’s really not hard to see how this could be a complete article with a few more participants, and a couple of tweaks here and there.
 All in a week too – I’d consider that a success.

 I hope that you’ve enjoyed reading about my iMotions academy experience.
-Feel free to check out the presentation we made based on our findings, and if you’d like to learn more, then try out our free experimental design guide.
+Feel free to check out the presentation we made based on our findings, and if you’d like to learn more, then get in touch about enrolling in the iMotions Academy yourself.